7hacker/data-structures-algorithms-in-python/README.md

 pow.py : Implement the pow function efficiently

+printAllPathsTree.py : Given a binary tree, print out all of its root-to-leaf paths one per line

 priorityQueue.py : A priority Queue

 queue_using_doubly_linked.py : A queue using Linked list with forward and back pointers